- Is the residency program accredited by ACGME?

 Enormous resources (clinical, research, library, medical center, etc.).
 Perhaps the largest array of clinical services for a University based psychiatry program in the Country.

-Wonderful collegial atmosphere.
+Wonderful colleagial atmosphere.

 Proactive stance with regard to changing health care models.

 Good balance between clinical and research training for those interested in both.

 Highly proficient resident peers.